 Natural Sciences and Mathematics

 Applied Science; Biology; Biostatistics; Chemistry; Computer Science; Environment and Ecology; Environmental Sciences; Geology; Mathematics; Physics and Astronomy; Psychology

 Social and Behavioral Sciences

-African and Afro-American Studies; Anthropology; Archaeology; Asian Studies; Economics; European Studies; Geography; Global Studies; History; Jewish Studies; Latin American Studies; Peace, War, and Defense; Political Science; Public Policy
+African, African American, and Diaspora Studies; Anthropology; Archaeology; Asian Studies; Economics; European Studies; Geography; Global Studies; History; Jewish Studies; Latin American Studies; Peace, War, and Defense; Political Science; Public Policy